jamulussoftware/jamulus/CONTRIBUTING.md

 Do not use diff/patch to send your code changes but create a Github fork of the Jamulus code and create a Pull Request when you are done.

-Please check your Github fork.
-It should build your branch for all the supported platforms (though not all supported platform versions) when you push.
+Please run a local build test.
 Make sure there are no errors.
-If there are, resolve them before creating a pull request.
+After opening a pull request, keep an eye on the CI checks for quality or compile issues and fix them as required.

 If there are conflicts with jamulussoftware/jamulus showing when you go to raise the pull request, resolve those locally:
 ~~~